Boxxxi/AI/NYUDSCourseGame/README.md

 4. **Specialized AI Areas**: Focus on NLP, Computer Vision, or Reinforcement Learning
 5. **Research Methods**: Learn how to conduct AI research and stay current

+## Implementation Details

+### Web Version
+- Built with HTML5, CSS3, and JavaScript
+- Responsive design for all devices
+- Local storage for progress tracking
+- No server-side dependencies

+To run the web version:
+1. Open `web/index.html` in a modern web browser
+2. No additional setup required

+### iOS Version
+- Built with Swift and SwiftUI
+- MVVM architecture
+- Local data persistence with UserDefaults
+- Native iOS features and animations

+To run the iOS version:
+1. Open `ios2/NYUDSCourseGame.xcodeproj` in Xcode
+2. Build and run on iOS simulator or device

 ## How to Use

 1. Browse courses by category or AI research relevance